 Typically, in order to make this decision you would look at the expected losses that the employer would retain at the $100,000 deductible and the expected losses the employer would retain at the $500,000 deductible level.
 Compare this difference in retained losses to the difference in premium and the decision is pretty straight-forward.
 Or, is it?
 By increasing the retention you have moved further up into the "Cone of Uncertainty" and have accepted an increased risk in the potential variability of losses.

 SIGMA typically communicates this additional risk by completing a confidence interval analysis as part of the actuarial analyses completed for a client.
 I encourage you to read SIGMA’s Tech Talk: Understanding Confidence Intervals or download a copy of our booklet, Actuarial Advantage.
 Both can be found in SIGMA's complementary resource portal.
 Register here.

 But, the purpose of this blog is to introduce our first SIGMA Graphic: Understanding the Cone of Uncertainty.

-Let’s look at the graphic below (which can be found in our portal, by clicking here)
+Let's look at the graphic below (also found in our resource portal)

 As you can see, the concept demonstrated in this graphic is that as you increase retentions you typically are also increasing the potential variability of total cost.
 This subtle point can be lost sometimes when a client faces the decision to change the retention level.
 I hope this graphic will help you introduce the topic of increased loss variability at higher retention levels.
 If you have questions or comments, please email me at TLC@SIGMAactuary.com